bfindell/ximera4480/README.md

-Ximera Activities for Algebra for Teaching
+Ximera Activities for Math 4480 Algebra for Teaching
 ===========================================================

-These activities are for prospective math teachers.
+These activities are for prospective secondary math teachers.